 - 12. Expenditure on the acquisition, creation or enhancement of Property, Plant and Equipment (PP&E) has been capitalised provided it yields benefit to the Authority for more than one year.
 Capital expenditure enhances the value, usage or life of an asset.
 Some relatively immaterial items may be financed directly from revenue. - 13.
 PP&E valued at fair value on the basis recommended by CIPFA and in accordance with the Statement of Asset Valuation Principles and Guidance Notes issued by The Royal Institution of Chartered Surveyors (RICS).
 A full valuation of Property assets has been carried out this financial year, as at 31 March 2021, using the independent professional services of Place Partnership Ltd. The Authority's valuation service has confirmed that the carrying value of these assets is not materially different to their fair value and complies with the requirements of the accounting code and IAS16. - 14.
-PP&E are classified into the groupings required by the Code of Practice on Local Authority Accounting and valued on the following basis:
+PP&E are classified into the groupings required by the Code of Practice on Local Authority Accounting and assets are initially measured at cost, comprising all expenditure that is directly attributable to bringing the assets into working condition for their intended use.